Workforce + Education

 Biotech workforce development programs provide hands-on training and funding to grow the state’s workforce.
 Many companies participate in a myriad of job training and workforce development programs, or offer internships, grants, scholarships and sponsorships to encourage students to pursue STEM careers.

-One of California’s signature industries, the life science industry is a leading employer with over 1 million workers throughout the state.
+One of California’s signature industries, the life science industry is a leading employer with nearly 1.19 million workers throughout the state.
 The future of the industry depends on the continued development of a skilled workforce.

 In California, the biotech industry: